LikeKod/LikeKod/README.md

 6. Cool day!
 Today I mostly rested and practiced.
 Repeated Vue js.
 We were talking about styles and classes.
 Back to code tomorrow!
 Good luck guys ✌️
 7. Interesting day!
 Lots of interesting experiences.
 It is worth thinking about hardness and softness.
 What is better at a distance...
 8. Anger!
 Force!
 Breaking point...
 To be reborn, you must die...
+9. It's a great day!
+Played a mind game.
+Good progress😁 Repeated Vue Js a bit.
+Tomorrow to coding.
+Have a nice weekend!
 <!--
 **LikeKod/LikeKod** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.